-Changes in the value of the assets thus impaired are recorded in the profit and loss account under section "Investment income excluding financing charges" and, depending on the nature of the asset concerned, under line "Changes in provisions on investments".
+Changes in the value of the assets thus impaired are recorded in the profit and loss account under section "Investment income excluding financing charges" and, depending on the nature of the asset concerned, under line "Net change in investments impairment".

-Any subsequent reassessment of the asset due to an objective cause that occurred after its impairment is recognised through profit and loss, also under section "Changes in impairments on investments".
+Any subsequent reassessment of the asset due to an objective cause that occurred after its impairment is recognised through profit and loss, also under section "Net changes in investments impairment".